The Cognitive Bias Field Manual reveals where we can and cannot trust our intuitions when we look to formulate accurate judgements within our lives.

 We discard specifics to form generalities: This area of social cognition tends to be one of the most problematic cognitive behaviours within our modern world.
 It is here, that many of us form anecdotal stereotypes that conflict with the facts of reality.
 See: Implicit stereotypes, Prejudice, Negativity bias, Fading affect bias.

 We store memories differently based on how they were experienced: We catalogue and prioritise our memories based on a substantial number of fascinating factors.
 This includes; What senses we used to experience it, if we used System 2 thinking to encode its meaning, and how easy the information could be accessed online at a later time.
 See: Levels of processing effect, Google effect, Testing effect, Absent-mindedness, Tip of the tongue phenomenon.

 Critical Thinking: The Socratic Method

 The oldest and still one of the most powerful tactics for dealing with your cognitive biases and forming objective conclusions is The Socratic method.
-The Socratic method is a series of questions, that attacks the complacencies that arise when our System 1 thinking has become too convincing.
+This distinguished method is named after a man credited as one of the founders of Western philosophy—Socrates.

 - Focus on a common sense statement.